Don't pay cash to anyone issuing a parking charge notice

 Even though BPA member companies have established a right of independent appeal, a disputed case can still be taken to civil court if the independent appeal decision is disputed by either party.

-From 1 October the normal maximum sum a BPA (AOS) member will demand for a breach of parking conditions is £100 which must be discounted by up to 40% for prompt payment.
+The normal maximum sum a BPA (AOS) member will demand for a breach of parking conditions is £100 which must be discounted by up to 40% for prompt payment.

 In the unlikely event a BPA member demands more it must be fully justified for example, by setting out the consequential losses caused by the breach of terms and conditions.

 Non-BPA members will set their own level of sanction but this must still be set at a fair value representing consequential loss.

 There is nothing to stop one time cowboy clampers turning into unscrupulous and heavy handed issuers of parking 'tickets'.